-- Create a Flipgrid Tab – Your Grids, Topics and Responses appear as tabs in any of your Microsoft Teams channels, placing student discussion alongside all other class resources.
+- Create a Flipgrid Tab: Your grids, topics and responses appear as tabs in any of your Microsoft Teams channels, placing student discussion alongside all other class resources.

-- Teams Notifications – Everyone on your Team is alerted of any new videos or new topics added to the Grid.
+- Teams Notifications: Everyone on your team is alerted of any new videos or new topics added to the grid.

 Noise suppression in Microsoft teams

-Go to your profile picture at the top of the Teams, go to Settings > Devices > Noise suppression.
+Go to your profile picture at the top of the teams, then go to Settings > Devices > Noise suppression.
 In the menu, select High for an even stronger suppression of background sounds.
 So whether your roommate barks at the mailman or does gymnastics outside your door, Teams has you covered with a blanket of quiet.

-That’s how Microsoft teams for teachers works.
+That’s how Microsoft Teams for teachers works.

 Now I’d like to hear from you: